7 Tips for an Effective Virtual Brainstorm Session

 In fact, you can find a whole stack of applications out there, such as Realtime Board, Bubbl.us and The Brain.
 All of them are highly visual and allow you to display the progress of your brainstorm session as it’s progressing.

 The important thing is that the technology is adapted to your audience.
-If you have a less tech-savvy team, it may be better to use software they’re already familiar with.
+For a less tech-savvy team, using familiar software or hiring an executive assistant can ensure smoother adoption and support.
 If people are fiddling with their screen and asking for help during the call, it can be a real drag on the idea flow.
 For example, you could invest and get a UCaaS system and allow them to get in touch with you more easily.

 Tip 3: Invite a diverse group of people